Stay tuned !

 Receive our latest news and publications by subscribing to the PV Market Alliance newsletter

-The PVMA Global PV Market Report is the 2nd release of a 5 years global PV market outlook study produced annually by the PV Market Alliance.
-The PVMA Global PV Market Report is probably the most reliable global market analysis available to date but also an indispensable planning reference for PV stakeholders from all over the world willing to drive their business on advanced market intelligence.
+The PVMA Global PV Market Report 2017-2022 will be available in July 2017.
+It is the 3rd release of a 5 years global PV market outlook study produced annually by the PV Market Alliance.
+The PVMA Global PV Market Report is an indispensable planning reference for PV stakeholders from all over the world willing to drive their business on advanced market intelligence.

 After 50 GW of PV installations in 2015, the global PV market reached 75 GW in 2016, a 50% YoY growth, with now a total capacity installed globally crossing the 300 GW mark.